Admission Application Process

 - February 1st - Priority (Decision notification by March 15th)

 - April 1st - Regular (Decision notification by May 15th)

 - June 1st - Rolling (Decision notification by July 15th)

 Interested in our Honors program?

-First-year applicants can apply in one of three ways:
+First-year applicants can apply in one of two ways:

 |Hiram College Supplemental Form|

 |$25 Application fee*|

 *The $25 Application fee can be waived due to financial hardship by submitting the NACAC Application Fee Waiver which can be found HERE.